Dongola: History

+Transport

+The trans-African automobile route — the Cairo-Cape Town Highway passes through Dongola.

 Climate

 Dongola has a hot desert climate (Köppen climate classification BWh) as it is located in the Sahara Desert, one of the hottest, sunniest and driest regions in the world.
 The temperature is warm or hot year-round, with January, the coolest month, having a mean of 17.6 C and an average low of 8.5 C. June has the highest average high of 43.4 C, while August has the highest average low at 25.2 C. On 22 June 2010, Dongola recorded a temperature of 49.7 C, which is the highest temperature that has been recorded in Sudan.
 The lowest recorded temperature was -2.7 C in January.

 Dongola receives only 12.3 mm of precipitation annually because of its arid location.
 September is the wettest month, receiving 7.7 mm of rain on average.
 Rainfall is sporadic but more likely to occur in the summer.
 Six months receive no precipitation at all.
 Humidity is low year-round, but it is higher in winter.
 Dongola receives 3813.8 hours of sunshine annually, which is 87% of all possible sunshine.
 June has the most sunshine and September has the least.